Today, you can be part of the change taking root on the land.

 Indigenous Self-Determination in Action

+At the heart of this project is the ability for Indigenous artists, organizations, and knowledge keepers to shape their own creative futures.
 The studio complex empowers First Nations, Inuit, and Métis creatives to determine what they create, how they share knowledge, and how they build sustainable artistic livelihoods, rooted in culture, guided by community, and supported by the land.

 Programming That Nurtures Creativity, Culture & Community